|Guide||♦||1 Triplog||Mine 0||0 Topics|

-This is an off trail hike that requires a fair amount of bushwhacking on steep, rough terrain, so expect slow progress.
-The route shown on the included topo map is the route I took, however you could start a little ways north at H.L.
-Saddle and follow the ridge line from there to the peak, for a 2.6 mile round trip hike.
+This off-trail hike requires a fair amount of bushwhacking on steep, rough terrain, so expect slow progress.
+The route shown on the included topo map is the route I took; however, you could start a little ways north at H.L.
+Saddle and follow the ridgeline from there to the peak for a 2.6-mile round trip hike.

-After about a 600 foot climb, you will be on Mitchell Peak's ridge line.
+After about a 600-foot climb, you will be on Mitchell Peak's ridgeline.
 Far below, the Coronado Trail twists away into infinity.
-Follow the ridge line to the northeast.
-Now the route is in pine forest, with occasional breakouts of large juniper trees and chaparral.
+Follow the ridgeline to the northeast.
+Now the route is in a pine forest, with occasional breakouts of large juniper trees and chaparral.

-The ridge line route negotiates several rocky knolls on its way to the peak.
-Use your best judgement for getting around these rocky outcroppings, but try to avoid the precipitous southern exposure.
+The ridgeline route negotiates several rocky knolls on its way to the peak.
+Use your best judgment for getting around these rocky outcroppings, but try to avoid the precipitous southern exposure.

-After hiking about a mile from the Coronado Trail, you will arrive on the summit.
-Just like on the ridge line, there are almost limitless views in all directions.
+After hiking about a mile from the Coronado Trail, you will arrive at the summit.
+Just like on the ridgeline, there are almost limitless views in all directions.
 Hundreds of canyons that feed Eagle Creek and the San Francisco River wind through the rugged terrain thousands of feet below you.

 When you have seen enough of eastern Arizona, return the way you came.
 Just avoid that southern exposure.
 It's nasty!